OfficeDev/hands-on-labs/O3653/O3653-16 Excel/QuickStartLab.md

 ### Add ToDo file

+For the purpose of this demo, we will use an empty Excel file to store the tasks and create charts.
+In real apps, you could upload a new file using OneDrive API or target an existing file that contains needed data.

-Add an *Assets* folder to your project, drop the ToDo.xlsx file included in this lab into that new folder, and add the file to your project.
+In your project, add an *Assets* folder to your project, drop the empty ToDo.xlsx file included in this lab into that new folder, and add the file to your project.
+Note that the app looks for a file named ToDo.xlsx to upload as part of setup.

 ![](images/ToDoworkbook.JPG)